WE ARE CARLSON GRACIE…

 On the 7th of October 2017 the first ever IBJJF German National Championships took place in Berlin.

-As all of us know, life sometimes gives you lemons and some of our teammates couldn`t join us on the battlefield this time so we went to the big city with only 20 fighters – fighters who came all the way not afraid to deal with hardships or failures and the focus on our mission.
+As all of us know, life sometimes gives you lemons and some of our teammates weren’t able to join us on the battlefield this time so we went to the big city with only 20 fighters – fighters who came all the way not afraid to deal with hardships and failures, fighters with their hearts filled with passion and the focus on our mission.

 Even our chance to get the team win wasn`t auspicious, we didn`t lost our faith.